-There are also some traditional, brick-and-mortar outlet stores that will sometimes include manufacturing-defected items.
-You can still get perfectly good high-end items at a deep discount, just make sure to inspect potential purchases to make sure they don't have a red dot on the sleeve.
+There are also some traditional, brick-and-mortar outlet stores that will sometimes include factory second (i.e. defective) items.
+You can still get perfectly good high-end goods at a deep discount, but inspect potential purchases to make sure they don't have a red dot on the sleeve.